 [All the images are from the BL copy unless otherwise stated]

 The passion flower is probably the best example of that.
-As the Spanish subjugated central and south America, thanks to its extraordinary structure, it quickly became the symbol of Christ’s suffering and crucifixion all round the world.
+As the Spanish subjugated central and south America, the flower’s extraordinary appearnce and structure quickly became the symbol of Christ’s suffering and crucifixion all round the world.

 Most Passiflora are tropical or sub-tropical climbers but there are also a few which are classified as trees, shrubby or even herbaceous species.
 Most come from the Americas, particularly South America, but there are also some 25 species indigenous to South East Asia, Australia or the Pacific islands.
 Almost all have such stunning flowers that its easy to see why collectors wanted them to fill the hothouses of Europe.

 As always taxonomy is complicated and in some cases unresolved.
 However all Passion flowers – Passiflora – share a few characteristics.
 According to the current standard work [Passiflora, by Ulmer & MacDougal, 2004] They “all have a corona of filaments, 5 stamens and sex organs elevated on a conspicuous column, the androgynophore…” [dont snigger this is serious stuff].
 Wikipedia explains this in further detail if you want to know more.

 So where does the symbolic use of the flower come from?

 The first written mention of a passion flower is from 1553 when it was called a granadilla.
 This was in the Chronicles of Peru by Cieza de Leon, although all it says is “the banks of this river are well covered with fruit trees, amongst which there is one that is very fragrant and delicious called granadilla”.
 León’s flower is thought to be the species Passiflora ligularis, whose lemon- sized fruit are sweet and aromatic, and now exported and grown around the world.